magicstickuk/WordPress-Correct-Capitalisation-master/README.md

 WordPress Correct Capitalisation
 ================================

-A simple plugin that fixes and mention of WordPress in your post or page to the correct capitalisation of the word.
+This is an insanely simple plugin that fixes any instance of the word 'WordPress' that has the incorrect capitalisation in your post or page content, title or excerpt.

 ## What?